-The Bureau continues to grow and evolve as an institution.
-As of September 17, 2016, the CFPB team consisted of 1,587 employees working to carry out the Bureau's mission.
-It has worked to build a human capital and organizational infrastructure that promotes - and will continue to promote - diversity, transparency, accountability, fairness, and service to the public.
-That infrastructure includes:
+As we celebrated our fifth anniversary fighting for consumers, the Bureau continues to grow and evolve as an institution.
+As of September 30, 2016, the CFPB team consisted of 1,587 employees working to carry out the Bureau's mission.
+It has worked to build a human and physical infrastructure that promotes - and will continue to promote - diversity, transparency, accountability, fairness, and service to the public, including:

-- Demonstrating a strong commitment to openness by utilizing the Bureau's website to share information on its operations; - Recruiting highly-qualified, diverse personnel; - Providing training and engagement opportunities for CFPB staff to improve skills, increase knowledge, and maintain excellence; and - Further promoting diversity and inclusion in the CFPB's workforce and among its contractors, including through the Bureau's Office of Minority and Women Inclusion (OMWI).
+- Demonstrating a strong commitment to openness and utilizing the Bureau's website to share information on its operations; - Recruiting highly-qualified, diverse personnel; - Providing training and engagement opportunities for CFPB staff to improve skills, increase knowledge, and maintain excellence; and - Further promoting diversity and inclusion in the CFPB's workforce and among its contractors, including through the Bureau's Office of Minority and Women Inclusion (OMWI).

-The Bureau recognizes that the best way to effectively serve consumers is to ensure that its workforce reflects the ideas, backgrounds, and experiences of the American public.
-OMWI supports the Bureau's mission by working with the offices of Human Capital (OHC) and Civil Rights (OCR) to continue building a diverse and inclusive workforce that can foster broader and better thinking about how to approach markets.
+The Bureau recognizes that the best way to serve consumers is to ensure that its workforce reflects the ideas, backgrounds, and experiences of the American public.
+OMWI supports the Bureau's mission by working with the offices of Human Capital and Equal Employment Opportunity to continue building a diverse and inclusive workforce, with which the Bureau can foster broader and better thinking about how to approach markets.